-Camden benefits greatly from having a high number of historic buildings of significant quality which enhance the appearance and interest of its built environment, and many of these are listed or fall within conservation areas.
-The Council requires development in conservation areas to preserve and
+Camden benefits greatly from having a high number of historic buildings of significant quality which enhance the appearance and interest of its built environment.
+Many homes in the borough are Georgian or Victorian and large numbers of these are listed or fall within conservation areas.
+The Council requires development in conservation areas to preserve and enhance the special character and appearance of the area.

-The methods and materials used in the construction of traditional buildings are different to those used in modern buildings and they function differently, particularly in terms of how they absorb and release water vapour to help maintain a comfortable internal environment.
-However, in their unimproved state they are likely to have a lower energy performance due in part to uncontrolled ventilation through the building fabric.
+The methods and materials used in the construction of traditional buildings are different to a building built to modern building standards and in their unimproved state are likely to have a lower energy performance.
 Sizable improvements to the energy performance of these buildings can be made, but a careful and considered approach must be taken which recognises the nature of their architectural and historic significance and understands the impacts of measures on the way the traditional construction works.
-An informed approach will ensure that beneficial energy efficiency measures do not cause damage to the building fabric or the appearance of the buildings and the area.
+This will ensure that beneficial energy efficiency measures do not cause damage to the building fabric or the appearance of the buildings and the area.

 Regular maintenance and repair of traditional houses is an essential precursor to making energy efficiency improvements.
-It will ensure that building elements perform their best and will also prevent costly damage such as rot or mould growth.
+It will ensure that building elements perform their best and will also prevent costly damage.
 A useful maintenance checklist is available at www.english-heritage.org.uk/your-property